-The larger of the Ackland’s two Asian art galleries will be reinstalled by color, enabling visitors to experience a full spectrum of cultural influence.
+The larger of the Ackland’s two Asian art galleries has been reinstalled by color, enabling visitors to experience a full spectrum of cultural influence.
 Color Across Asia displays several millennia of the material cultures of Asia, showcasing a rich history of innovation, invention, and imitation.
 From the pure white of Chinese kaolin clay to the rich black of Japanese lacquers―and all the colors in between―Ackland visitors will see how pigments, precious metals, and glazing techniques made their way from Iranian grand bazaars to Indian temples, Chinese palaces, Japanese teahouses, and beyond.

 Learn more about the artworks on view!
 Access our Object Guide: Color Across Asia.